 Philip Walsh (United Kingdom) – Pistons, Passions, Pleasures – A Sicilian Dream.
 This beautifully crafted doc brings together the key elements that made the Targa Florio the event that it was – the man, the race and the island.
 Hosted by racing driver and television presenter Alain de Cadenet (Speed Channel, ESPN) and revered Italian historian and television host Francesco da Mosto, they explore the intrigue of this legendary racing event.
 Theatrical in its style with dream-like reconstructions and dramatic recreations, it features some stunning visuals of the Sicilian countryside and cinematic shots throughout.
 Deftly directed and produced, it is an upbeat journey peppered with dramatic moments, sumptuous cinematography, solid sound design and an entertaining soundtrack.
 Directed by Philip Walsh, produced by David Biggins and written by Carolyn Saunders (Ghostly Encounters, Mighty Ships).

-Tom Jennings and David Tillman (UK) – Diana: In Her Own Words – Critically acclaimed filmmakers weave archival footage and photos with rarely heard recordings from secret interviews by Princess Diana to craft a moving account of her tumultuous life.
+Tom Jennings and David Tillman (United Kingdom) – Diana: In Her Own Words – Critically acclaimed filmmakers weave archival footage and photos with rarely heard recordings from secret interviews by Princess Diana to craft a moving account of her tumultuous life.
 Compelling, enlightening and skillfully crafted by Emmy and Peabody award winners Tom Jennings and David Tillman.

 Shraysi Tandon (USA) – Invisible Hands – Exposes child labor and trafficking within the supply chains of the world’s biggest corporations.
 It reveals children as young as five making products we use daily and wrenching undercover footage of children being sold for as little as $34.
 Produced by Oscar-winner Charles Ferguson (Inside Job, No End In Sight).

-Andre Singer (UK) – Where the Wind Blew – Emmy and Peabody Award winner Singer delivers a superb account of the Cold War super powers’ forty years of developing nuclear weapons while sacrificing their own citizens in the name of national security.
+Andre Singer (United Kingdom) – Where the Wind Blew – Emmy and Peabody Award winner Singer delivers a superb account of the Cold War super powers’ forty years of developing nuclear weapons while sacrificing their own citizens in the name of national security.
 Using archive and testimony, this harrowing story is told through the victims affected by nuclear bomb testing.

 Thomas Nazario (USA) – Living on a Dollar a Day – Touching and traumatic, we follow Pulitzer Prize-winner Renée Byer as she explores families living in extreme poverty around the globe.
 Well-crafted, great visuals by George Rosenfeld, four-time Emmy winner editor Karlo Gharabegian and adept direction from acclaimed Human Rights Activist Nazario.